aestheticsdata/SPAquiz/README.md

 SPAquiz
 =======

-a js quiz with requirejs / jquery / handlebars
+a js quiz with RequireJS / jQuery / HandlebarsJS / Bootstrap